asomasu2/comp423-course-notes/docs/tutorials/rust-setup.md

 * Set up a development environment
 * Created a fully functional RUST program

 That's it everyone!
-Congratulations on building your first ever Rust program!
+Congratulations on building your first ever Rust program! :smile: